mozilla/MozDef/docs/source/plugins.rst

 Plugins
 =======

-Plugins are supported in several places: Event Processing and the REST api.
+Plugins are supported in several places: Event Processing, Alert Processing and the REST api.

 Event Processing
 ----------------